pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 You can encrypt data client-side and upload the encrypted data to Amazon S3.
 In this case, you manage the encryption process, the encryption keys, and related tools.

 ## AWS Elastic Beanstalk

+### deployment policy in Elastic Beanstalk:
+– `All at once`: Deploy the new version to all instances simultaneously.
+All instances in your environment are out of service for a short time while the deployment occurs.

+– `Rolling`: Deploy the new version in batches.
+Each batch is taken out of service during the deployment phase, reducing your environment’s capacity by the number of instances in a batch.

+– `Rolling with additional batch`: Deploy the new version in batches, but first launch a new batch of instances to ensure full capacity during the deployment process.

+– `Immutable`: Deploy the new version to a fresh group of instances by performing an immutable update.

 With deployment policies such as 'All at once', AWS Elastic Beanstalk performs an in-place update when you update your application versions and your application can become unavailable to users for a short period of time.
 You can avoid this downtime by performing a blue/green deployment, where you deploy the new version to a separate environment, and then swap CNAMEs (via Route 53) of the two environments to redirect traffic to the new version instantly.
 In case of any deployment issues, the rollback process is very quick via swapping the URLs for the two environments.

 Reference: [Deploying applications to Elastic Beanstalk environments](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.deploy-existing-version.html)